How our story was built...

 After nearly two years of procurement and preconstruction, the Hunt Gibbs Boh Metro joint venture broke ground on the new Louis Armstrong New Orleans International airport, scheduled to open in 2019 at a contract value of over $800 million.

-Gibbs Construction is transitioning to its second generation of family leadership and continuing our ongoing efforts to be the builder of choice and team of choice for our clients and our employees.
+As we begin our next 43 years in business, we continue our efforts to be the builder of choice and team of choice for our clients and our employees!

 Founded July 4, 1976 as a small commercial general contractor, Gibbs Construction is now a leading provider of general construction and commercial, institutional and industrial construction management services in Louisiana and the Gulf Coast.
 We develop strong relationships and produce strong results by being responsive to clients’ needs, working collaboratively with owners, designers and subcontractors, and providing safe, high-quality work.